 Rates vary by course, depending on the subject, schedule, and instructor.
 In general, you can expect to pay anywhere from $5 to $90 for a two- to four-hour class and around $100 to $120 for a multi-week course with one class per week.

-Hobby Lobby lists available courses in its store locator; just click on “Store Details and Classes” after finding nearby stores.
-You can check there for price information for specific classes, or call your local store if price information is not available online.
+Hobby Lobby lists available courses in its store locator; just select “Store Details and Classes” after finding nearby stores.
+You can check there for price information for specific classes or call your local store if price information is not available online.

 Hobby Lobby’s course prices tend to be comparable to its competitors, though there are other places that teach art skills for free.
 (We discuss these alternatives in further detail below.)

 Each class has different requirements.
 Some courses will include all materials in the course cost; others will provide a list of supplies you need to purchase beforehand.